andrewthederp/Disgames-djs/README.md

-# Disgames.js
-Disgames is an easy-to-use fully customizable npm package made to allow you to easily add games to your discord.js bot!
+disgames is an easy-to-use fully customizable npm package made to allow you to easily add games to your discord.js bot!

-NOTE: This package requires discord.js v14.
-To install v14, run `npm i discord.js@dev` or `yarn add discord.js@dev`

 ---